 Shrinkage of concrete occurs during the curing and hydration of concrete as moisture loss occurs.
-When this occurs, concrete naturally shrinks and shortens.
+When this occurs, concrete naturally shrinks down.
 In today's world of fast track construction, it has become normal to install tile and stone over newer concrete slabs that may not have experienced all the shrinkage that it will undergo.
 In many cases, you may see tiles tented up over new installations.
-The general reason for this is that the concrete has continued to shrink as it is curing whilst the tile installation has remained the same in size or grown in size.
-More frequent expansion joint placement, anticipating this movement, can allow for this type of movement and keep the tile installation in place.
+The reason for this is that the concrete has continued to shrink down as it is cures and the tile installation has remained the same in size.
+More frequent expansion joint placement can allow for this type of movement to take place and keep the tile installation in place.